Tur\'an Problems for Mixed Graphs: Proof of Theorem 1.6

 \subsection{Mixed graphs with one directed edge}

-Next, we suppose that mixed graph $F$ has one directed edge.
-We reduce this case to $F = \overrightarrow{K_r}$, an $r$-clique with exactly one directed edge; we compute $\theta(\overrightarrow{K_r})$ by a further reduction to the undirected setting.
+Our goal in this section is to determine the Tur\'an density coefficient for mixed graphs $F$ with exactly one directed edge.
+It turns out this quantity will be $\theta(F) = 1+1/(\upchi(F)-2)$.
+We will reduce this case to $F = \overrightarrow{K_r}$, an $r$-clique with exactly one directed edge, then compute $\theta(\overrightarrow{K_r})$ by a further reduction to the undirected setting.
 Let $t(n, r)$ denote the number of edges in the \textit{Tur\'an graph} $T(n, r)$, the densest $n$-vertex $K_{r+1}$-free undirected graph.

 For vertex $v\in V(G)$ define its \emph{undirected degree} $\degu v$ as the number of vertices connected to $v$ by undirected edges, and its \emph{directed degree} $\degd v$ as the number of vertices connected to $v$ by directed edges.